koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 Rather, it has detailed documentation for how to add data to Neurobagel, including how to format the input data in TSV and JSON files.
 They also made a Graphical User Interface (GUI) called the Neurobagel Annotation Tool to help data-inputters label their data with controlled vocabularies without having to interact directly with the complicated JSON-LD files that Neurobagel uses in the back-end.

 **Neurobagel Annotation Tool**.
-These are the basic steps that a data-inputter would undertake to label their data with controlled terminology (Annotating Phenotypic Data - Neurobagel, n.d.):
+These are the basic steps that a data-inputter would undertake to label their data with controlled terminology (*Annotating Phenotypic Data - Neurobagel*, n.d.):

 1. Upload their tabular data in a TSV
 2. Annotate the columns (*predicates* in RDF), including describing the column, selecting the data type (continuous versus categorical), and labelling it with a standardized variable.